Are you feeling like a bad parent because there are lots of times when your child ignores you and does not do what they are told to do?

 Teach a Friend:

 One of the best ways to learn is by teaching!
-Tell another parent about the 80% Rule and then agree to work on it together for one week.
+Tell another parent about the 80% .
+Agree to work on it together for one week.

-Make a deal with yourself that if you practice the 80% Rule for week you can go to Tully’s and get coffee or buy flowers for yourself or just give yourself a big gold star in your mind!
+Make a deal with yourself that if you practice the 80% Rule for week you can go and get coffee !
+Or, buy flowers for yourself!
+Or, just give yourself a big gold star in your mind!
 Rewards are wonderful!!!!

 © Parent Trust for Washington Children